jspacek/saladdays/README.md

-Proxy distribution simulator that compares an adaptive proxy distribution scheme to uniform random and power of d choice strategies.
-The adaptive proxy distribution "sandwiches" between bounds to minimize the amount of collateral damage of honest proxies.
+Proxy distribution simulator that compares an adaptive proxy distribution scheme to uniform random, power of 2 choice strategies, and Tor's `bridgedb` bridge distributor.

 ## SETUP